What if this were true…

 Speed under stress isn’t a problem – it’ll happen naturally… but only IF your technique flow is mastered first!

-Finally, you only want to train one session every 24 hours.
+3. You only want to train one session every 24 hours.

 You see, with shorter, slower sessions – at only once per day – you give your brain time to “digest” the information you just gave it.